exercism/python/exercises/concept/ellens-alien-game/.docs/instructions.md

 ## 7. Object Creation

-Ellen loves what you've done so far, but she has a favor to ask.
+Ellen loves what you've done so far, but she has one more favor to ask.
 She would like a standalone function that will create a `list` of alien objects, given a list of positions (as `tuples`).

 For example: